dantheman491/Planetsavvy/README.md

 ### API: <font size="4">  The API used is from NASA https://api.nasa.gov//.
 I intend to get the picture of a celestial body and an explation from the photographer on said image.
 User should also be able to select a new image based on a date set by the API.</font>

-The API used is from NASA https://api.nasa.gov//.
-I intend to get the picture of a celestial body and an explation from the photographer on said image.
-User should also be able to select a new image based on a date set by the API.

 ### API and Data Sample:
 ![Screen Shot 2020-12-21 at 10 17 53 AM](https://user-images.githubusercontent.com/22455354/102792128-11470100-4376-11eb-98c8-9f095cf8fba8.png)